aws-samples/aws-hpc-recipes/recipes/net/hpc_large_scale/README.md

 * NAT Gateway - There is a region-specific hourly cost for the NAT gatway, plus a charge for data sent through the gateway.

 See [AWS VPC pricing](https://aws.amazon.com/vpc/pricing/) for details.

+## Cleaning Up

+When you are done using this networking configuration, you can delete it by navigating to the AWS CloudFormation console and deleting the relevant stack.
+If you have enabled termination protection, you will need to disable it first.